Star Ocean: The Last Hope: Synopsis

 After some initial exploration, the group determine that they somehow landed on Earth in the year 1957.
-Not knowing how they traveled through time, they determine the best course of action would be to leave.
-However they are too late, as the government have captured the Calnus and Reimi.
+Not knowing how they traveled through time, they determine the best course of action would be to leave, but they are too late, as the government have captured the Calnus and Reimi.
 Meeting up with a scientist named Klaus Bachtein, the group are told that they are in New Mexico.
 They are also told that Klaus used to work for the government, in a base dedicated to investigating extraterrestrials.
 The group devise a plan, using Bacchus' cloaking ability, Klaus will pretend to "capture" the extraterrestrials.
 Once inside the facility, the group meet Meracle Chamlotte, a cat-like humanoid who has been imprisoned for several years.
 Meracle joins the group, who promise to help her escape.
 Upon running into Commander Milla, revealed to be Klaus's wife, Edge is given a choice.
 He can either fight his way out, killing several people, or allow them to use his ship's superior technology to help the Earth make advancements.
 Edge agrees, only to be double crossed by Milla, who uses the Calnus's power source to power an experimental device of hers.
 Disheartened, Edge and company are imprisoned in Reimi's cell.
 Klaus manages to break them out, and the group manage to escape as the device destroys the whole Earth in a huge explosion, expelling the Calnus back to their time period.

 Bacchus deduces that, since Edge and Reimi are still alive, they were in an alternate Earth.
 Despite that, Edge is distraught over the massive loss of life that he credits to himself, having enabled Milla.
 Deeming Edge unfit, Reimi takes command, and the group land on the planet Roak to explore and gather supplies.
 Edge continues to have trouble with his decision, which hinders the group's exploration.
 The group meet a local tribeswoman and rescues a Featherfolk named Sarah Jerand from kidnappers.
 The team discover that a mysterious cult has been kidnapping people and are asked to consult with the local seer Eleyna Farrence.
 Sarah is kidnapped by the cult again.
 The group run into Myuria Tionysus, another Morphus who believes Crowe to have killed her husband, Lucien.
 She forces herself into the group.
 Eleyna tells the group that the cult is meeting in a tower called "The Purgatoriam", and also helps Edge move on from the Earth tragedy.
 Entering the tower, the group fight to the bottom and encounter the cult leader Tamiel.
 The group defeats him, and Edge saves Sarah.
 Faize is grief-stricken when he discovers that the cultists have slaughtered the tribe that helped his group earlier.